 Current investments are money market investments in money market funds and bank deposits.
 Fund investments are valued at fair value and bank deposits are valued at amortized cost.
-During the 2023 financial year, fund investments have been sold and purchased, and a bank deposit has been made.
+In the end of the 2024 financial year Tornator had no money market investments.